 Pasta with Sausage and Fresh Mozzarella Recipe

-Next, get all your ingredients ready.
+- Get all your ingredients ready.
 This is called mise en place.
 Start by finely chopping the shallot or onion, mincing the garlic, slicing the sausage and slicing the kalamata olives.
 Cut the fresh mozzarella into small pieces.

-I let this cook for a minute or two and then add the beef or brown stock.
+- I let this cook for a minute or two and then add the beef or brown stock.
 Let this reduce by about half.
 I also like to add a little of the water the pasta is cooking in because it has some starch in it from the pasta.
-It doesn't take much--maybe 1/4 to 1/2 cup.
+It doesn't take much--maybe ¼ to ½ cup.

-This starch combined with the cheese and olive oil will help form an emulsion to thicken the sauce and help make sure that the sauce sticks to the pasta.
+- This starch, combined with the cheese and olive oil, will help form an emulsion to thicken the sauce and help make sure that the sauce sticks to the pasta.
 Taste the sauce, and season with salt and pepper.

-- Add the cut up mozzarella cheese and then the sauce.
+- Add the cut-up mozzarella cheese and then the sauce.
 The heat from the pasta and the sauce should melt the fresh mozzarella.

-Serve immediately in warmed bowls.
+- Serve immediately in warmed bowls.